-- Provides a graphical view of customer’s organizational hierarchy.
+- Provides a graphical view of the customer's organizational hierarchy.

 - You can easily modify the hierarchy.

-- Ability to view latest Timeline Activity type recorded with the person.
+- Ability to view the latest Timeline Activity type recorded with the person.

 - Ability to add influencers to a People Map.
 An Influencer is a Person who can impact the decision maker in an organization.
 This impact (known as Sentiment in People Maps) can be negative, positive, or neutral.